sciZer0/7/v/README.md

 At best, such an extremely deflationary nature of tokenomics should result in a great rise in the voting power of the Vote Token over time.</b></i>

-<h1>8 &nbsp Voting System</h1>

-The Vote blockchain’s democratic system consists of the following elements:

-* Standard Proposals for Votes (inbuilt)
-* Competitive Quadratic Votes (inbuilt)
-* Hyde Park

-<i><b>
-The enormous benefit from voting, among others, is that the more tokens are being locked for voting, the less tokens in real circulation.

-From day one, on the Vote blockchain, there are 1,000,000 Voters and many Standard Proposals for votes.

-Importantly, even though the main principle of democracy is that there is absolute freedom for each Voter to either vote or not vote.

-Nevertheless, at best, massive competitive-votes, happening on the Vote blockchain, might be additionally decreasing the Vote token's real circulation a lot.
-</b></i>